cheran99/SOC-Automation/README.md

 ![image](https://github.com/user-attachments/assets/f3ae6053-325a-44be-92ca-26883da7184c)

 On a side note, access to the TheHive dashboard with your login credentials depends on the other components running alongside TheHive.
 Those components are Cassandra and Elasticsearch.
-If you experience authentication failure up logging in to TheHive using the default credentials, it is because Elasticsearch has stopped running.
+If you experience authentication failure upon logging in to TheHive using the default credentials, it is because Elasticsearch has stopped running.
 To rectify this, you would need to restart Elasticsearch.
 If the restart fails, you may need to reallocate the memory for Java.
 This can be done using the following command:

-sudo nano /etc/elasticsearch/jvm.options.d/jvm.options
+`sudo nano /etc/elasticsearch/jvm.options.d/jvm.options`

 This will open up a file where you can add the configurations that instruct Elasticsearch to allocate 2GB of RAM for Java.
 This would minimise any potential crashes for Elasticsearch.